its-hmny/M-and-M/contributing.md

 		})
 		```
 ### Creating the editor part
-- combine fragments from `Editor/components/EditorFragments`
+- combine fragments from `Editor/components/EditorFragments`, add a new one if needed
 - edit `Editor/constants/ComponentProperties.json`
-- import file in `Editor/components/EditorFragments/index.js` and add to export
+- import file in `Editor/components/EditorFragments/index.js` and add to export if a new fragment has been added